TerryV8/click-count/docs/continuous_integration.md

 ## OPTIONAL:
-## Automatically trigerring builds as soon as commit to git
+## Automatically triggering builds as soon as commit to git

 For my project, I haven't set up the automatic triger yet.
 Below I am going to give you the idea on how to configure it.

-Some teams have a scheduled builds that runs one a week, one a day, twice a day.
+Some teams have a scheduled build that runs one a week, one a day, twice a day.
 However, the most efficient and immediate way is to have a trigger.
-We are going to use Webhooks which is event notifications made from one application to another over http.
+We are going to use Webhooks which is event notifications made from one application to another over HTTP.
 In jenkins, we can use webhooks to have Github notify Jenkins as soon as the code in GitHub changes.
 Jenkins can respond by automatically running the build to implement any changes.
 We can configure Jenkins to automatically create and manage webhooks in GitHub.
-So we must give jenkins access to an API token that allows to access the gitHub API.
+So we must give jenkins access to an API token that allows accessing the GitHub API.

-Configuring webhooks in Jenkins is realatively easy.
+Configuring webhooks in Jenkins is relatively easy.
 We need to:
 _ Create an access token in GitHub that has permission to read and create webhooks _ Add a GitHub server in Jenkins for GitHub.com
 _ Create a jenkins credential with the token and configure the GitHub server configuration to use it